 Shonto is a tiny town located in the state of Arizona.
 With a population of 494 people and just one neighborhood, Shonto is the 168th largest community in Arizona.

-When you are in Shonto, you'll notice that it is more blue-collar than most other communities in America.
-57.52% of Shonto’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Shonto is a blue-collar town, with 57.52% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Shonto is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Shonto who work in teaching (22.12%), office and administrative support (13.27%), and healthcare (7.08%).

 Shonto is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Shonto are slightly less educated than the national average of 21.84% for the average city or town: 13.09% of adults in Shonto have a bachelor's degree or advanced degree
+The percentage of adults in Shonto with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.09% of adults in Shonto have a bachelor's degree or advanced degree.

 The per capita income in Shonto in 2022 was $22,289, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
 This equates to an annual income of $89,156 for a family of four.
 However, Shonto contains both very wealthy and poor people as well.